 We are a smaller reporting company as defined by Rule 12b-2 of the Exchange Act and are not required to provide the information otherwise required under this item.
-As of December 31, 2022, we had \$167.9 million of cash, cash equivalents, and short-term investments in a variety of securities, including corporate notes and bonds, commercial paper, money market funds and U.S. government and agency securities.
-Our cash, cash equivalents and short-term investments are held for working capital purposes.
-We do not enter into investments for trading or speculative purposes.
-Due to the short-term nature of these investments, we believe there will be no associated material exposure to interest rate risk.
+As of December 31, 2023, we had \$116.9 million of cash and cash equivalents.